techidaily/site-win11/source/_posts/navigating-windows-bsod-code-0x0000003b-and-troubleshooting-guide.md

  In some cases, a problem with the network and graphics drivers can result in the 0x0000003B BSOD.

  This typically happens when the drivers are either outdated or have become corrupt.
-Fortunately, the easiest way to fix this problem is by[updating your graphics drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) to their latest versions.
+Fortunately, the easiest way to fix this problem is by [updating your graphics drivers](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) to their latest versions.
 You can do that using the Device Manager utility in Windows.

 ![update network driver](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/update-network-driver.jpg)